menny/GradleVersion/README.md

  *  `GitBuildVersionGenerator` - uses the number of commits + tags in the local git repo.
  *  `EnvBuildVersionGenerator.Shippable` - uses `BUILD_NUMBER` environment variable as the version number.
  *  `EnvBuildVersionGenerator.CircleCi` - uses `CIRCLE_BUILD_NUM` environment variable as the version number.
+ *  `EnvBuildVersionGenerator.Generic` - you can provide a name to an environment variable which holds the build counter.

 You can also implement your own generators by extending `VersionGenerator`.
 You'll need to implement: